mojo9492/hippo-web-app/README.md

 ## Development Feature Work

 Hippo uses typescript to build the frontend and backend, ESLint and Prettier are used to enforce code quality.
-> use `prettier --write` and `yarn lint` to run Prettier andESLint in the `client` directory
+> Use `prettier --write` and `yarn lint` to run Prettier andESLint in the `client` directory

 When ready to build the app, you may use the `build.sh` script in the root directory to build the client and move it to the server directory.

-> to both build and run the production build locally, use `run.local.sh` to build and start the appiclation on the local machine
+> To both build and run the production build locally, use `run.local.sh` to build and start the appiclation on the local machine